There is no such thing as chance; and what seem to us merest accident springs from the deepest source of destiny.

-The Jane Austen connection is one of the most powerful to excite interest in recent years and I have to admit it has been used for the newest edition of my early second novel, My Mother Bids Me which is set in the Regency era and is woven in with the events leading up to the Battle of Waterloo.
+The Jane Austen connection is one of the most powerful to excite interest in recent years and I have to admit it has been used for the newest edition of my early second novel, My Mother Bids Me (available June 2017) which is set in the Regency era and is woven in with the events leading up to the Battle of Waterloo.

 The odd thing is that Jane Austen wasn't particularly successful in her own lifetime and it's rather sobering to think that we might only be appreciated long after we're dust.
 Yet it must be a sign of destiny when some spark is caught way after the fact and fanned into a conflagration.

-I don't know what to think about the latest discovered drawing purported to be of Jane Austen.
+I don't know what to think about the most recently discovered drawing purported to be of Jane Austen.
 The jury's still out, but I do note that the academic most convinced that it is of the author publicised her views to coincide with the launch of a biography and who can blame her if all the evidence she has seen stacks up that way?

 I had to smile, too, at the time of the Royal Wedding, when it was claimed that Catherine Middleton's ancestry was linked to Jane Austen.
 Wasn't marrying an heir to the throne cachet enough?